 In his role, Pepe also supports the Curation Team because he has a view of the metadata under the hood.
 Certain data has to be displayed, Pepe says, but some data is much more granular than others.
 He also keeps tabs on what music is popular on social media sites like TikTok.
 For Pepe, an appreciator of nearly all kinds of music, his favorite genres don’t rule his curation style.
 “When it doesn’t matter what your favorite type of music is, that’s when you become a good curator,” Verde says.
 “It makes for good representation and quality experiences for the end user.”

 “When it doesn’t matter what your favorite type of music is, that’s when you become a good curator,” Verde says.
-“It makes for good representation and quality experiences for the end user.”Pepe Verde, Content Operations Manager, Feed Media Group
+“It makes for good representation and quality experiences for the end user.”Pepe Verde, Director of Content Operations, Feed Media Group

 Pepe’s talents shine because he has analog knowledge plus digital acumen, not only understanding the metadata but writing his own queries – ie: how many songs from this provider?
 He points out: “Engineers know a lot about computers, but sometimes they need guidance from the music industry.”
 In that regard, Pepe and the music team act as the bridge to the different departments of Feed Media Group, acting as the cohesive agent.